 Derivatives are valued at fair value if hedge accounting is not appropriate or when there is no hedging designation, and the gains and losses on the derivatives are recognized in current earnings.
 Certain transactions classified as hedging transactions are accounted for under a deferral method by which unrealized gains and losses on the hedging instruments are carried as accumulated other comprehensive income on the balance sheet and the net changes are recognized as other comprehensive income on the consolidated statements of comprehensive income until the losses and gains on the hedged items are realized.
 Foreign exchange forward contracts are accounted for by translating foreign currency denominated assets and liabilities at contract rates as an interim measure if certain hedging criteria are met.
 According to the special treatment permitted by the accounting standard for financial instruments in Japan, interest rate swaps are not valued at fair value.
 Rather, the net amount received or paid is added to or deducted from the interest expense on the hedged items if certain conditions are met.
-The Chubu Electric Group enters into derivative transactions with respect to assets and liabilities generated through the Chubu Electric Group's operations and to hedge exposure to fluctuations in exchange rates or interest rates.
+The Chubu Electric Group enters into derivative transactions to manage the risks of loss arising from fluctuations in electricity procurement costs.